To launch ONT WebTrak click here:

 - Green aircraft icons represent departures from ONT.

 - Blue aircraft icons represent arrivals to ONT.

 - Yellow aircraft icons representing aircraft operation to/from CNO, POC, and LAX arrivals.

 - Black aircraft icons represent aircraft operating to or from another airport in the region, or that are transiting through the region and bypassing local airports.

 Real time and historical flight and aircraft radar data originate from the Federal Aviation Administration (FAA) ARTS radar system at the Southern California TRACON facility in San Diego.
 The ARTS data is downloaded and processed by LAWA’s Airport Noise and Operations Monitoring System (ANOMS).

-Real time data is viewed in the Live Mode and is delayed approximately 21 minutes for aviation security reasons and for system processing.
-Historical data is viewed in the Replay Mode and is available up to 90 days in the past.
-Noise data from the 15 permanent noise monitoring terminals (NMTs) located in the vicinity of ONT are available in both the Live and Replay Modes.
+Real time data is viewed in the Live Mode and is the “raw” data feed delayed approximately 21 minutes for aviation security reasons and for preliminary system processing.
+Historical data is viewed in the Replay Mode and is the fully processed data available up to 90 days in the past.
+For more information, please refer to the Help section of the WebTrak website.
+Noise data from the numerous permanent noise monitoring terminals (NMTs) located in the vicinity of LAX are available in both the Live and Replay Modes.